GrohTech/react-portfolio/README.md

 ## Description

-This is my professional portfolio built with React.js, Node.js, and Bootstrap.
+This is a single-page professional portfolio application built with React.js, Node.js, and Bootstrap.
+Implemented useState hooks and React Router DOM paths and routes to achieve single-page functionality. .
 It can also be used as a template for a different user's portfolio.

 * **[View the Live Portfolio](https://grohtech.github.io/react-portfolio/)**